successible/cleanslate/README.md

 > Note: You do not have to host Clean Slate to use it.
 We maintain an instance at [cleanslate.sh](https://cleanslate.sh).
 It offers free accounts with social login (e.g. Login with Google).

+> Important: Clean Slate is licensed under the BSL 1.1 license.
+The license is quite permissive.
+You can view the code, contribute to Clean Slate, or host it yourself.
+You just cannot launch a commercial version of Clean Slate (i.e. one that makes money).
+This license is used by projects such as `Sentry.io` and `MariaDB`.
+You can read more about the license [here](https://open.sentry.io/licensing).

 1. Create a PostgreSQL database.
 We recommend [Render.com](https://render.com/) because it fairly priced and very convenient.
 However, any another host will do, such as Digital Ocean or Heroku.

 2. Create a static website built from `main` of the public [Clean Slate repo](https://github.com/successible/cleanslate).
 We recommend [CloudFlare Pages](https://pages.cloudflare.com/) because it is free, fast, and easy to link.
 However, Netlify, Render, or any host with Node.js will do.
 Use `npm install -g pnpm; pnpm run build` as your build command.
 It will produce a folder of static files called `build`.
 That is your output directory, which you can serve with a host, like Cloudflare, or your own `nginx`.
 Ensure these environmental variables exist when running the build command.